jlyst/101/docs/javascriptApplied.md

-# JavaScript Intro
+# Applying JavaScript to a Web App

 #### Summary and Objectives
 In this activity you will step through methods for changing the browser view of the HTML dynamically with JavaScript programming.
-You will primarily use variables (as Strings and Arrays), functions, and for-loops to produce an interactive application.
+You will primarily use variables (as Strings and Arrays), for-loops, and built-in functions to change the browser view.

 ## INSTRUCTIONS